-As homeowners across Florida are in the process of recovering from torrential storms, powerful wind and other harsh storm conditions that recently plagued our state, the tedious process of dealing with Florida property insurance companies now becomes a priority.
-While most home owners who suffered serious damage to their home in the recent storms have homeowners insurance, many people who file insurance claims know that insurers often fight to delay, deny or undervalue claims.
-Insurance companies also frequently promote convenient fictions to keep policyholders from filing a claim.
-Miami property insurance claims attorney J.P.
-Gonzalez-Sirgo has provided some examples of myths promoted by insurance companies to demoralize policyholders so that they forgo their right to bring a claim after paying premiums for many years.
+As homeowners across Florida are in the process of recovering from torrential storms, the tedious process of dealing with Florida property insurance companies over roof leak claims now becomes a priority.
+Insurance companies frequently promote convenient fictions to keep policyholders from filing a claim.
+Some myths promoted by insurance companies to demoralize policyholders so that they forgo their right to bring a claim after paying premiums for many years are:

 Myth #1: If you file a claim against your policy, the insurance company will raise your premiums.

 Not always true.
 Many factors go into setting premiums.
 If you forgo a claim, however, you will end up subsidizing your necessary repairs in spite of having insurance.